aljedaxi/daxi.ml/src/articles/poetry/endless-winter.md

 &nbsp;

-the window wont open—not all the way, no. no way out in a fire. no escape but death.
+the window wont open—not all the way. no way out in a fire. no escape but death.

 sleep never comes.